votingworks/vxmail/docs/product-spec.md

 ### Scanning and Tabulating Ballots

-Extracted ballots are tabulated via the VxMail Ballot Tabulator, which includes a physical scanner and an accompanying laptop.
+Extracted ballots are tabulated via the Ballot Tabulator, which includes a physical scanner and an accompanying laptop.
 Three scanner models are available depending on the jurisdiction size: